zortax/zgui/docs/guide/browser.md

 | `ParagraphShaper` | a text engine | layout, once per paragraph and many times per width |
 | `GlyphRaster` | a rasteriser | painting, once per distinct glyph |

-The split between shaping and breaking is the thing to preserve in any implementation: shaping is expensive and breaking is cheap — roughly twenty-eight to one on a thousand words — and layout asks a paragraph for its size at many candidate widths while it resolves the flex or grid around it.
-A shaper that re-shaped per width would make every flex container quadratic.
+Preserve the split between shaping and breaking.
+Shaping is the expensive operation.
+Line breaking is the cheap operation.
+Layout can ask for the size of one paragraph at many candidate widths while it resolves a flex or grid container.
+Do not shape the paragraph again for each width.

 ### 8. A different node tree entirely — `Dom`, `ViewHost`, `EventSink` (L6)

-The three above are for putting a language *on* zgui's document.
-These three are for putting zgui's *view layer* on something else — a browser's own nodes, a transcript recorder, a remote tree.
+The preceding seams put a language *on* zgui's document.
+These three seams put zgui's *view layer* on something else, such as a browser's own nodes, a transcript recorder, or a remote tree.

 | Trait | What it answers |
 |---|---|